-14. All organisations and institutions involved in infant cremations must allow and assist with regular inspection of their premises, personnel, policies, procedures and/or records etc by the individuals or bodies designated by statute for this purpose.
+13. All organisations and institutions involved in infant cremations must allow and assist with regular inspection of their premises, personnel, policies, procedures and/or records etc. by the individuals or bodies designated by statute for this purpose.

-CODE OF PRACTICE LEVEL 2 - CREMATORIA
+CODE OF PRACTICE LEVEL 2 - CREMATORIUMS

-- 1. This guidance relates to the single cremation of infants and babies (i.e. not shared cremations).
-This guidance forms part of the overarching Code of Practice for infant cremation in Scotland. - 2.
-All Cremation Authorities will ensure that they have published, and are compliant with, the agreed policy statement on infant cremation, issued to them by the National Committee on Infant Cremation. - 3.
-The purpose of this guidance is to set down recommendations on approaches cremation authorities should use to maximise the recovery of any ashes in the cremation of an infant or child, where 'ashes' is defined as 'all that is left in the cremator at the end of the cremation process and following the removal of any metal."
+1. This guidance relates to the single cremation of infants and babies (i.e. not shared cremations).
+This guidance forms part of the overarching Code of Practice for Infant Cremation in Scotland.

+2. All cremation authorities will ensure that they have published, and are compliant with, the agreed policy statement on infant cremation, issued to them by the National Committee on Infant Cremation.

+3. The purpose of this guidance is to set down recommendations on approaches cremation authorities should use to maximise the recovery of any ashes in the cremation of an infant or child, where "ashes" is defined as "the material (other than any metal) to which human remains are reduced by cremation".
+"Human remains" includes, where remains are clothed, in a coffin or with any other things, the clothing, coffin or other thing.

-Practices for maximising the recovery of ashes:
+Practices for maximising the recovery of ashes